April 6, 2023

 You can use Asana to seamlessly share project status, identify bottlenecks, and streamline workflows — across your entire workplace.
 With lists, timelines, and Kanban boards, you can always enjoy a bird’s eye view of every stage in the product development process.

-The greatest benefit of Asana lies in its automations.
+The greatest benefit of Asana lies in its task automations.
 You can create custom rules to automate the tedious jobs of assigning work, setting due dates, and more.
 Asana’s 200+ integrations can also help save a great deal of time for your team.

 If your primary product is a mobile app, UXCam can help you unlock user insights from your app usage patterns through a combination of various analytics including screen flow, heatmap, and issue analytics.